 But consider: In 2013 it was whooping cough.
 Dud.
-Last fall it was Ebola (with the additional threat of “Ebola-carrying illegal immigrant Latino terrorists!”)
+In 2016 it was Zika and Ebola (with the additional threat of “Ebola-carrying illegal immigrant Latino terrorists!”)
 Dud.
 How about swine flu, bird flu and “mad cow disease” (infection and madness!)?
 Duds.
 How about MERS (Middle East – Middle East! – Respiratory Syndrome)?
 How about breast cancer clusters in Marin County?
 Dud.

 What I care about is this: are you aware of how deeply in your bones lies the real infection, the heritage of Othering, that need to project your darkness upon the scapegoat-of-the-moment, to automatically react with abject hysteria to every new threat that the terrorism experts and pharmaceutical shills throw at you, to demonize and ridicule friends and loved ones as “conspiracy theorists” simply because they hold opinions that have not been sanctified by the high priests of thought control?